Is this your child's symptom?

 - Fractures.
 Fractures are broken bones.
 A broken collarbone is the most common broken bone in children.
 It's easy to notice because the collar bone is tender to touch.
 Also, the child cannot raise the arm upward.

 - Dislocations.
 This happens when a bone is pulled out of a joint.
 A dislocated elbow is the most common type of this injury in kids.
-It's caused by an adult quickly pulling or lifting a child by the arm.
+It's caused by an adult quickly lifting a child by the wrist or hand.
+It can also be caused by suddenly pulling a child toward you.
 Mainly seen in 1 to 4 year olds.
 It's also easy to spot.
 The child will hold his arm as if it were in a sling.
 He will keep the elbow bent and the palm of the hand down.

 - Sprains.
 Sprains are stretches and tears of ligaments.